reimandlab/ActivePathways/README.md

 `devtools::install_github('https://github.com/reimandlab/ActivePathways')`

 #### From source on our GitHub repository
-Clone the repository, gor example using `git clone`: `https://github.com/reimandlab/ActivePathways.git` Open R in the directory you cloned the package in and run `install.packages("ActivePathways", repos = NULL, type "source")`
+Clone the repository, for example using `git clone https://github.com/reimandlab/ActivePathways.git`.

+Open R in the directory where you cloned the package and run `install.packages("ActivePathways", repos = NULL, type "source")`